 Cancer.Net Specialty Editor: Childhood Cancers

 Dr. Weigel’s major interests have been advancing new therapies, particularly therapies that harness the immune system's role in fighting cancer.
 Her research interests are centered in her extensive involvement with the Children’s Oncology Group (COG).
-She is the Vice Chair of Developmental Therapeutics, Co-chair for New High Risk Rhabdomyosarcoma Study, Chair for Phase II Study of IGFR Antibody, and Chair for a High Risk Rhabdomyosarcoma Study.
+She is the Chair of Developmental Therapeutics Committee, Co-chair for New High Risk Rhabdomyosarcoma Study, and the COG representative to the National Cancer Institute’s Investigational Drug Steering Committee.